 Only limited data on overdose are available.
 Single doses of up to 1200 mg and multiple doses of 600 mg moxifloxacin over 10 days were administered to healthy subjects without any significant undesirable effects.

-In the event of overdosage, it is recommended that appropriate supportive care including ECG measurements should be instituted as dictated by the patient's clinical status.
-The use of charcoal early after oral administration may be useful to prevent excessive increase of systemic exposure to moxifloxacin in cases of overdosage.
+The use of charcoal early during absorption after oral administration may be useful to prevent excessive increase of systemic exposure to moxifloxacin.
+After intravenous drug administration, charcoal only slightly reduces systemic exposure (approx. 20%) and is of limited use in case of intravenous overdosing.